QwenLM/Qwen-Agent/benchmark/README.md

 </table>

 - Qwen-7B-Chat refers to the version updated after September 25, 2023.
-- The code correctness judgment model for `Visualization` has changed from `Qwen-vl-chat` to `gpt-4-vision-preview`.
+- The code correctness judger model for `Visualization` has changed from `Qwen-vl-chat` to `gpt-4-vision-preview`.